View our posts

 The world’s leading youth achievement award, the DofE in the UK is proud to be part of The Duke of Edinburgh’s International Award Foundation, which drives and supports global growth.

 For more information on what the DofE Award is,click here.
-To speak to the coordinator, please email Mr N. Whittingham at N.Whittingham@harrisbromley.org.uk
+To speak to the coordinators, please email Mr Partridge at a.partridge@harrisbromley.org.uk or Mr Hurworth at j.hurworth@harrisbromley.org.uk .

 Doe pic